Sunday 23rd July 2023

 What about airline weight limits?

-They vary by airline (typically 23–32 kg).
-The Helper estimates your total (bike + case + extras) and flags if you’re close to or over the limit.
+Limits vary by airline (often 23–32 kg).
+Use the helper to estimate your total (bike + box + extras) and see if you’re close to the limit.

 Can I change dates or cancel?